MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 ### Return to your app at the end of a call

-An additional "returnto" field can be included to have Dynamics 365 Remote Assist return to your application when a call ends.
+An additional ```returnto``` field can be included to have Dynamics 365 Remote Assist return to your application when a call ends.
 This enables users to both start and end their experience in your app without having to manually switch between them.

-To support the "returnto" field, you need to register your app with a custom URI (see [Register an app with a custom URI](<https://docs.microsoft.com/windows/uwp/launch-resume/handle-uri-activation#step-1-specify-the-extension-point-in-the-package-manifest>)).
+To support the ```returnto``` field, you need to register your app with a custom URI (see [Register an app with a custom URI](<https://docs.microsoft.com/windows/uwp/launch-resume/handle-uri-activation#step-1-specify-the-extension-point-in-the-package-manifest>)).

-Then include the optional "returnto" field along with the registered app name you completed in the previous step.
+Then include the optional ```returnto``` field along with the registered app name you completed in the previous step.
 In the example below, "helicoptor-maintenance-app" is the registered URI:

 `
 ms-voip-call:?contactids=<CONTACT_ID>&returnto=helicoptor-maintenance-app");